cert-manager/website/content/docs/usage/istio-csr/installation.md

 If you don't set an issuer in the chart, istio-csr will not become ready until an issuer is specified via runtime configuration, but you'll be able to install cert-manager and istio-csr concurrently.

 Note that the chart contains a default issuer name and so using runtime configuration requires an explicit opt-in.
 The guide below assumes you'll install istio-csr after an issuer is configured without runtime configuration; there are notes for runtime configuration at the bottom.

+#### Istio Ambient

+As of `v0.12.0` istio-csr supports Istio Ambient mode, which allows for pods to be included in the Istio mesh without a side-car container.

+To enable Istio Ambient mode support, pass the `app.server.caTrustedNodeAccounts` Helm value, which is a comma-separated list of `namespace/service-accounts` values indicating which service accounts are permitted to use node authentication.

+An example would be `--set app.server.caTrustedNodeAccounts=istio-system/ztunnel`

 ### 1. Initial Setup